-If you have two or more AWK-4131As, you will need a second notebook B equipped with an Ethernet port.
-Use the default settings for the first AWK-4131A connected to notebook A and change the second or third AWK-4131A connected to notebook B to Client mode.
-Then, configure the notebooks and AWK-4131As properly.
+If you have two or more AWK-3131A units, you will need a second notebook computer (Notebook B) equipped with an Ethernet port.
+Use the default settings for the first AWK-3131A connected to notebook A and change the second or third AWK-3131A connected to notebook B to Client mode, and then configure the notebooks and AWK-3131A units properly.

-After setting up the testing environment, open a DOS window on notebook B. At the prompt, type ping <IP address of notebook A> and then press Enter.
+After setting up the testing environment, open a DOS window on notebook B. At the prompt, type:

+ping <IP address of notebook A>

+and then press Enter.
 A "Reply from IP address ..." response means the communication was successful.
 A "Request timed out" response means the communication failed.
 In this case, recheck the configuration to make sure the connections are correct.

-Function Guide
+Function Map

 The management functions are categorized in a tree and shown in the left field of the web-based management console.
-You can efficiently locate the function you need with the following guide.
+You can efficiently locate the function you need with this guide.